Hh-Zaw/Hh-Zaw/README.md

 # Hi, I'm Hein 👋

-## 🔐 Cybersecurity Student | Future Security Analyst
+## 🔐 Cybersecurity Analyst

-I'm a Computer Science student at Massey University (Top 10%) with a passion for cybersecurity.
+I'm a Computer Science student at Auckland University of Technology (AUT) studying Master of Cybersecurity & Digital Forensics.
 Currently building security tools and preparing for a career in security operations.

 ### 🎯 What I'm Working On
 - 🔍 Building network security tools with Python